Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Related Work

-\textbf{Semantic segmentation.} Various methods~\cite{long2015fully, chen2018encoder, wang2020deep, yuan2020multi, xie2021segformer, zhao2017pyramid, zhang2021knet} have been proposed starting with FCN~\cite{long2015fully}, which trains a pixel-level classifier with a fully convolutional network.
-It is worth mentioning that our work is based on DeepLabV3Plus~\cite{chen2018encoder} which applies a spatial pyramid pooling structure and an Encoder-decoder structure to refine the object boundaries.
-However, these models' success benefits from carefully annotated labels which are hard and time-consuming to obtain.
+A variety of methods have been proposed for this task~\citep{chen2018encoder,wang2020deep,yuan2020multi,xie2021segformer,zhao2017pyramid,zhang2021knet}, starting with the fully convolutional network (FCN)\cite{long2015fully}, which trains a pixel-level classifier.
+It is worth mentioning that our work is based on DeepLabV3Plus~\cite{chen2018encoder}, which applies a spatial pyramid pooling structure and an encoder-decoder structure to refine object boundaries.
+The majority of existing approaches in the literature operate under the fully-supervised regime, wherein a significant amount of labeled data is necessary.